approvals/ApprovalTests.cpp/doc/Tutorial.md

 By the end of this tutorial, you should be able to use Approval Tests in most basic cases.

-To follow along at home, please [download the Starter Project](/doc/Setup.md#i-have-nothing).
+To follow along at home, please [download the Starter Project](/doc/Setup.md#i-have-nothing) unless you already have a working ApprovalTests build / environment in which case you can just start a new test.

 ## Hello Approval Tests